Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in San Francisco.

 Spruce 1 ★ ★ 4.3

-Spruce in San Francisco is Mark Sullivan's one-Michelin-star Presidio Heights bistro with a dry-aged steak programme and a cellar that runs into the thousands.
+Spruce in San Francisco is Mark Sullivan's one-Michelin-star Presidio Heights bistro with a dry-aged steak programme and a cellar that runs.

 Tip: The bar room takes walk-ins; the side-cart cheese trolley is the closing move regardless of where you sit.